-Reference is made to the supplementary schedule on page 52 which presents adopted and final budget amounts, as well as actual results for the District's General Fund.
+Reference is made to the supplementary schedule on page 50 which presents adopted and final budget amounts, as well as actual results for the District's General Fund.

-- The District proposed a budget to the community making Budget/Program adjustments to minimize program/tax impact while maintaining an adequate fund balance. - Actual revenues were approximately \$1,600,000 more than budget due to more revenues than anticipated in most categories.

-Actual expenditures (with encumbrances) were approximately \$4.4 million less than budget in part due to leave replacements, staff variations and related benefits and in part due to the accounting for prior and current year reserve for encumbrances.
-Encumbrances decreased approximately \$1.6 million due to the timing of purchase orders issued for contractual related work that was to take place subsequent to the end of the fiscal year.
+- The District proposed a budget to the community making Budget/Program adjustments to minimize program/tax impact while maintaining an adequate fund balance. - Actual revenues were approximately \$4,900,000 more than budget due to more revenues than anticipated in some categories and a transfer of approximately \$2,200,000 from the Capital Projects Fund. - Actual expenditures (with encumbrances) were approximately \$3,400,000 less than budget due to leave replacements, staff variations and related benefits.
+Encumbrances decreased approximately \$934,000 due to the timing of purchase orders issued for contractual related work that was to take place subsequent to the end of the fiscal year.

-As of June 30, 2018, the District's unassigned fund balance was \$6,628,297, which was within the allowable 4% of the subsequent year's budget (\$165,707,424) as promulgated by New York State (see page 58).
-The following is a reconciliation of the General Fund's unassigned fund balance for the year ended June 30, 2018:
+As of June 30, 2019, the District's unassigned fund balance was \$6,843,352, which was within the allowable 4% of the subsequent year's budget (\$171,083,800) as promulgated by New York State (see page 56).
+The following is a reconciliation of the General Fund's unassigned fund balance for the year ended June 30, 2019:

-Unassigned fund balance, beginning of year \$ 6,491,973 Add: Net change in fund balance (6,037,544) Prior-year appropriated fund balance 5,500,000 Prior-year encumbrances 3,928,112 Voter approved use of the Capital Reserve 5,000,000 Board approved use of Debt Service Reserve 166,310 Board approved use of Employee Benefit Accrued Liability Reserve 158,371 Liquidation of Retirement Contribution Reserve 99,489 Liquidation of Workers Compensation Reserve 54,169 Less: Current-year appropriated fund balance (5,500,000) Current-year encumbrances (2,334,510) Board approved transfer to the Capital Reserve (including interest) (857,781) Interest on Employee Benefit Accrued Liability Reserve (10,485) Interest on Unemployment Insurance Reserve (2,917) Interest on Workers' Compensation Reserve (933) Interest on Insurance Reserve (1,936) Interest on Retirement Contribution Reserve (24,021) .
+Unassigned fund balance, beginning of year Add: \$ 6,628,297 Net change in fund balance 1,050,933 Prior-year appropriated fund balance 5,500,000 Prior-year encumbrances 2,334,510 Board approved use of Employee Benefit Accrued Liability Reserve 178,627 Board approved use of Debt Service Reserve 166,310 Reduction of Unemployment Insurance Reserve 400,000 Reduction of Retirement Contribution Reserve 2,530,734 Reduction of Workers Compensation Reserve 30,461 Less: Current-year appropriated fund balance (7,000,000) Current-year encumbrances (1,400,020) Board approved transfer to the Capital Reserve (including interest) (1,847,195) Board approved transfer to the Employee Benefit , Accrued Liability Reserve (including interest) (1,678,627) Interest on Unemployment Insurance Reserve (5,084) Interest on Workers' Compensation Reserve (1,176) Interest on Insurance Reserve (3,374) Interest on Retirement Contribution Reserve (41,044) \$ 6,843,352